raspberrypilearning/mapping-the-weather/worksheet2.md

     `zip` groups the zeroth item of each list, then the first item of each list, then the second, and so on.

-You can now use `zip` in your code to combine the longitudes, latitudes and temperatures.
+You can now use `zip` in your code to combine the longitudes, latitudes, and temperatures.

 ## Plotting stations and temperatures.